 Invalid test results are obtained if the positive control or internal controls do not amplify or if the negative control does amplify.
 If an invalid test result is obtained, the sample needs to be re-tested either by extracting fresh RNA from the existing sample or by collecting a new sample from the patient.

 Inconclusive SARS-CoV-2 Testing Results

-SARS-CoV-2 real-time RT-PCR assays assess the presence of two or more SARS-CoV-2 genes in a sample.
+SARS-CoV-2 real-time RT-PCR assays typically assess the presence of two or more SARS-CoV-2 genes in a sample.
 The strength of the signals for these gene targets depends upon the viral load of the patient.
 The presence of one gene target within the defined Ct range for SARS-CoV-2 is all that is needed to determine if a sample is positive.
-If one gene target is detected weakly and the other targets in the assay are not detected, the sample needs to be re-tested.
+If one gene target is detected at the high end of the measurable range and the other targets in the assay are not detected, the sample needs to be re-tested.
 If inconclusive results are obtained a second time, the sample needs to be re-tested either by re-extracting fresh RNA from the existing sample or by collecting a new sample from the patient and testing the new sample.